man4ish/data-driven-web-frameworks-and-dashboards/README.md

 - **Expression Analysis Dashboard**: A dashboard for visualizing gene expression data.
 - **Bioinformatics Dashboard**: A bioinformatics dashboard for genetic analysis and visualization.
+- **BLAST App**: A web application that integrates with BLAST (Basic Local Alignment Search Tool) for sequence alignment and analysis.

 ## Frameworks Used